-PSY 270 Introduction to Clinical Psychology (3)
+PSY 270 Introduction to Clinical Psychology (3) KCC AA/DS and KCC AS/SS

-3 hours lecture per week Prerequisite(s): A grade of "C" or higher in PSY 100; and qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82 or higher.
+Prerequisite(s): A grade of "C" or higher in PSY 100; and qualification for ENG 100 or qualification for ESL 100; and qualification for MATH 82 or qualification for a higher-level mathematics course.

 PSY 270 surveys ethical issues, research methods, clinical assessment, and types of psychotherapy in clinical psychology.